testvon/alecsatin.github.io/_posts/2017-10-13-the-difficulty-of-faith-christian-scriver.md

 header:
   teaser: /assets/images/category-for-the-suffering-christian.png
 categories: for-the-suffering-christian
-tags: [Christian Scriver, Gotthold, Quotes, Encouraging]
+tags: [Christian Scriver, Gotthold, Quotes, Encouraging, lutheran-library]
 excerpt:  Who, said one of a company, would really refuse to trust the blessed God?"
 ---